awesomerank/awesomerank.github.io/lists/guipdutra/awesome-geek-podcasts.md

 * [ShopTalk Show](http://shoptalkshow.com) - Podcast about front end web design, development and UX.
 * [Software Engineering Daily](http://softwareengineeringdaily.com/) - A podcast with daily interviews about technical software topics intended for professional software developers.
 * [Software Engineering Radio](http://www.se-radio.net/) - The podcast for professional software developers.
+* [Soft Skills Engineering](https://softskills.audio/) - Weekly advice podcast for software developers.
+It takes more than great code to be a great developer.
 * [Sound Of Symfony](http://www.soundofsymfony.com/) - The unofficial Symfony podcast.
 * [StarTalk Radio](http://www.startalkradio.net/shows-archive/) - Program devoted to all things space and is hosted by renowned astrophysicist Neil deGrasse Tyson.
 * [Start Here FM](http://dain.io/startherefm/) - An informative and up-to-date podcast on creating a business with Web Development.